wigy/chronicles_of_grunt/README.md

 ## Future Ideas

+* Configuration option `cog.options.docs` to defined documentation system.
-* Documentation support for Angular.
+* Documentation support for Angular with *dgeni* or similar.
 * Test for `docs` task.